Table of Contents

 Here are some of the most important takeaways for 2018 (we’ll unpack each survey question further below):

-Now, let’s dig into each question and see what this means for Upper Cervical Care and how this knowledge can help you in 2019…
+Now, let’s dig into each question and see what this means for Upper Cervical Care.
+Also, the knowledge in this Upper Cervical Practice Survey can help you in 2019.

 The number one group in this year’s survey was those doctors who have been in practice 6-10 years (22.22%).
 58.48% of doctors have been open 15 years or less.
 We should all keep doing our best to promote UC specific care and encourage and equip students to follow this path!